 However, Felix practically had everything handed to him on a silver platter when he was taken in by Saturos and Menardi, the two Proxian Mars Adepts, all those years ago.
 Well, once he knew how to get what he wanted, anyway.

 So he decided to pass that knowledge on to Piers.
 When Piers asked Felix if he could travel the world with him, Felix recognized the innocence in the Lemurian.
 It just wouldn't do to have somebody who couldn't take care of himself on his voyage, especially when he was dirt-poor himself, having given most of his money and his best wishes to a certain relative, one with red hair.
 Piers was very much set on joining the Earth Adept, though, so naturally preparations needed to be made.

 Felix taught him how to steal.

 It wasn't just the borrowing kind of stealing - it was the actual "you're never getting this back" kind of stealing.
-At first the Lemurian thought it to be a horrible and terrible thing, and to think that his best friend would stoop that low - stoop low enough to steal from innocent people - was sickening.
+At first the Lemurian thought it to be a horrible and terrible thing, and to think that his best friend would stoop that low - to steal from innocent people - was sickening.
 But eventually he saw Felix's side to the story.
 He never stole from poor citizens not unlike himself.
 He only stole from middle-class and the wealthy.
 It was never anything they couldn't live without, anyway.

 And besides, people do what they have to in order to survive.
 So each time they visited a wealthy city, such as Tolbi, at night the two would sneak into a house, sleep bombs in hand, and just take what was necessary: usually just an outfit or two stuffed with a couple hundred coins.